freestander/kaggle-elo-recommendation/README.md

 # Exploratory Data Analysis
 The `features` in train and test data set have similar distributions.
-- `feature_1` has 5 unique values
+- `feature_1` has 5 unique values.
-- `feature_2` has 3 unique values
+- `feature_2` has 3 unique values.
-- `feature_3` has 2 unique values
+- `feature_3` has 2 unique values.

 ![feature 1](./images/feature_1.png)
 ![feature 2](./images/feature_2.png)
 ![feature 3](./images/feature_3.png)

 The `first_active_month` in in train and test data set have similar distributions.
-- More customer are active in recent years.
+- More customers are active in the recent years.
-- Distribution is very skewed towards in years 2016 - 2018.
+- Distribution is very skewed towards years 2016 - 2018.

 ![first active month in train](./images/first_active_month_hist_train.png)
 ![first active month in test](./images/first_active_month_hist_test.png)